Since the clinic's launch in January 2013, students have taken on the following projects:

 - Trial-level work in California federal court for Seventh-day Adventist employees whose employer took adverse action against them based on their need to observe the Sabbath on Saturday.

-- A trial-level amicus brief in New Jersey state court in support of a Jewish synagogue facing zoning challenges.
+- An amicus brief in the New Jersey appellate division for Quaker organizations in support of a Jewish synagogue facing zoning challenges.

 - An amicus brief in the U.S. Court of Appeals for the Fifth Circuit for a Christian advocacy group in support of a Texas inmate’s challenge to a ban on his Native American religious practices.